-The Idaho Academy of Science offers three prestigious annual awards:
+The Idaho Academy of Science and Engineering offers three prestigious annual awards:

 An individual with outstanding achievements in science or engineering.

-An individual with outstanding achievements in communicating the meaning and values of science to students and/or the general public.
+An individual with outstanding achievements in communicating the meaning and values of science and/or engineering to students and/or the general public.

 An individual who has begun his or her career in Idaho within the last five years, and has demonstrated great promise in science or engineering.
 The recipient of this award is invited to give a keynote lecture at the symposium.